-To say that A is or does the same as B, we can use so + auxiliary verb + subject for affirmative sentences and neither + auxiliary verb + subject for negative sentences.
+To say that A is or does the same as B, we can use so + auxiliary verb + subject in affirmative sentences and neither + auxiliary verb + subject in negative sentences.

 - A: “I am from London.”
 B: “So am I.” (=I am from London too.)

 - A: “I’m not tired.”
 B: “Neither am I.” (=I am not tired either.)

 What auxiliary verb do we need?

 After so/neither we use the same auxiliary or modal verb as in the first sentence: be, do, have, can, will, must, etc.

 - A: “Tomas is not going to the party.”
 B: “Neither is Sally.”